Finland and Worldwide

 At weddings I’m often asked how I became a wedding photographer?
 Well, it all started as a hobby a few (a few, it was in 2008!) years ago when a couple I knew asked if I’d take their wedding photos.
 Obviously I already had a background in photography, but not a clue about wedding photography in particular.
 They had seen some of my work but not one wedding photo.
 I was totally stressed out about the upcoming big day, but they liked the result.
 On the wedding day itself I realized that it wasn’t as bad as I might have imagined and in the end I found it a very interesting and fascinating assignment.

-Thus my career as a wedding photographer began and I’ve now photographed the weddings of more than a hundred couples.
+Thus my career as a wedding photographer began and I’ve now photographed around 200 wedding couples.
 I still find the assignments interesting and am downright passionate about documenting these great events, where I get to work with people.
 It’s the best part of the job and it says a lot that I always find myself smiling as I post-process wedding pictures.
 They convey authentic human emotions, reactions to various situations and the general spontaneous atmosphere of the joyous event.

-A few words about myself as well.
-I’m originally from Oulu, now settled in Turku, a 34 year old father of two great kids and husband of a wonderful wife.
+I’m originally from Oulu, now settled in Turku, a 35 year old father of two great kids and husband of a wonderful wife.
 The floor boards of our roughly 100 year old house are also scuffed by two Italian Greyhounds, Uma and Milda.
 We held our own wedding in 2011 and yes, the cobbler’s children almost went barefoot, as I didn’t book our wedding photographer until 3 weeks before the big day.
 Don’t make the same mistake, it’s always better to book the photographer well in advance.